rangle/ngCourse2/handout/redux/component_architecture.md

-# Redux and Component Architecture
+# Component Architecture

 In the above example, our `counter` component is a smart component.
 It knows about Redux, the structure of the state and the actions it needs to call.
 In theory you can drop this component into any area of your application and just let it work.
 But it will be tightly bound to that specific slice of state and those specific actions.
 For example, what if we wanted to have multiple counters tracking different things on the page?
-For example, counting the number of red clicks vs blue clicks.
+Or counting the number of red clicks vs blue clicks?

 To help make components more generic and reusable, it's worth trying to separate them into _container_ components and _presentational_ components.